 The Discipline and the Major

-Faculty-directed field and computer-based research opportunities include the retreat of glaciers associated with global climate change, the survey of century-old ship wrecks, the high frequency vocalizations of marine mammals, ocean turbidity in Key West, oxygen depletion and oyster populations in the Chesapeake Bay, and wind regimes over the Andes mountains in Chile.
-Our robust internship program includes storm chasing over the mid-west, flying through hurricanes over the Atlantic Ocean, training of Navy EOD mine hunting dolphins, analyzing satellite imagery of icebergs, sampling sea ice in the Bering Sea and a week in Antarctica that includes a flight to the South Pole.
+Faculty-directed field and computer-based research opportunities include the retreat of glaciers associated with global climate change, the survey of century-old ship wrecks, ocean turbidity in Key West, oxygen depletion and oyster populations in the Chesapeake Bay, and wind regimes over the Andes mountains in Chile.
+Our robust internship program includes storm chasing over the midwest, flying through hurricanes over the Atlantic Ocean, analyzing satellite imagery of icebergs, sampling sea ice in the Bering Sea and a week in Antarctica that includes a flight to the South Pole.
 After graduation, oceanography majors may pursue careers in surface warfare, submarines, naval aviation, the Marine Corps (air and ground), special warfare, and other fields.
 Opportunities exist for immediate graduate school at the University of Rhode Island, Massachusetts Institute of Technology or Scripps Institute.
 After their initial tours, a few transfer into the naval oceanography community and obtain advanced degrees at the Naval Postgraduate School in Monterey, California.
 After transition to the public sector, employment opportunities exist in the federal government (NOAA, NSF, USGS, NASA, EPA, Department of Energy), numerous academic institutions that offer courses in oceanography and meteorology related fields, and in private industry (engineering companies, fisheries, petroleum industry and marine policy).

 Considerations for those who might be interested in this major